sxzz/rolldown-plugin-dts/README.md

 ## Credits

-The project draws inspiration from [rollup-plugin-dts](https://github.com/Swatinem/rollup-plugin-dts) but is an independent implementation.
+The project is inspired by [rollup-plugin-dts](https://github.com/Swatinem/rollup-plugin-dts) but has been independently implemented.
-Special thanks to the original creators for their valuable work.
+We extend our gratitude to the original creators for their contributions.
+Furthermore, the test suite is authorized by them and distributed under the MIT license.

 ## Sponsors